jkconsultancy/ontology-marketplace-firebase-functions/README.md

 ## Local Testing

-CD into the appropriate Functions folder then use the firebase emulator.
+cd into the appropriate Functions folder then use the firebase emulator.

 First time run: `firebase init emulators`